jpikl/cfxnes/lib/api.md

 cfxnes({JSZip});
 ```

-A ROM image can be loaded in two ways:
+ROM image can be loaded in two ways:

 1. Use `rom` initialization option.
 This will load ROM image from the specified source and then automatically starts execution.
 All loading errors will be logged using `console.error`.
 2. Call `nes.rom.load()` method.
 This allows more precise control over the loading process.